rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

 Perform the following steps from your local computer.

-1. Boot the master server.
+1. Boot the primary server.
 Save the server ID for future reference.

    *Request:*